OPCODE-Open-Spring-Fest/template/README.md

 # template
-A Template Repository for OpenSpringFest
+A Template Repository for OpenSpringFest (OSF)